-Find out what Joe Thomas, Simon Bird, Blake Harrison and James Buckley have starred in and what they're set to do in 2020.
+Find out what Joe Thomas, Simon Bird, Blake Harrison and James Buckley have starred in and what they're up to now.

 This week saw The Inbetweeners star Simon Bird explain why he thinks there will "never" be an Inbetweeners reunion.